kiddkevin00/jQuery-Web-App-Project-----Trip-Planner/README.md

 Installation
 ------------

-Simply download the whole project, Before running tripplanner.html on a browser, make sure to ENTER API KEY and API SECRET in '''tripplanner.html
+Simply download the whole project, Before running tripplanner.html on a browser, make sure to ENTER YOUR API KEY and API SECRET in ```tripplanner.html```